yuejiangw/226wyj.github.io/pages/about.md

 Hi, there.

-My name is Yuejiang Wu, a MSCS student in NYU.
+My name is WU Yuejiang, a MSCS student in NYU.

 I admire the art of elegant coding, and I keep learning to achieve that.